 Star Wars: Clone Wars (2003)

-The first animated Clone Wars series that was released in the galaxy far, far away wasn't the one with Ahsoka and Captain Rex that many fans typically reference.
+The first animated Clone Wars series released in a galaxy far, far away wasn't the one with Ahsoka and Captain Rex that many fans typically reference.

 Instead, a 2-D microseries from Genndy Tartakovsky and George Lucas released its first season in 2003 between Attack of the Clones and Revenge of the Sith.
-Now, on Disney+, fans are able to watch the show in just two, one-hour episodes that are designated under one season.
+Now, on Disney+, fans can watch the show in two one-hour episodes designated as one season.

 Star Wars: The Clone Wars (2008)

 2008's The Clone Wars is undoubtedly the most popular episodic series among Star Wars fans.
-The show began in 2008 and lasted for five seasons before Lucasfilm was purchased by Disney.
+The show began in 2008 and lasted five seasons before Disney purchased Lucasfilm.

 After the acquisition, Disney decided to discontinue the show.
 However, Season 6 was then released as "The Lost Missions" since those episodes had already been animated.
-Season 6 was shorter than the rest of the installments, though, as Disney canceled the series before Season 6 was completed.
+However, Season 6 was shorter than the rest of the installments, as Disney canceled the series before it was completed.

 Star Wars fans remained vocal, though, and a final seventh season was officially released on Disney+ in 2020, giving the show an official ending.
-Season 8 was, at one point, being planned by Dave Filoni, but was eventually scrapped as well (find out what would have happened in The Clone Wars Season 8 here).
+At one point, Dave Filoni planned Season 8, but it was eventually scrapped as well (find out what would have happened in The Clone Wars Season 8 here).

 Star Wars Rebels